UC Research Repository - Pātengi o te Whare Wānanga o Waitaha

 The UC Research Repository is an open-access database of original research authored by Canterbury academics, researchers and postgraduate students.
 The aim of the Repository is to expose UC-authored research to as wide an audience as possible, by providing free access to full-text research through common internet search tools, such as Google Scholar and SCOPUS.

 The Repository provides an enduring archive for University of Canterbury research, and features a well-structured, search engine friendly database format.
-The Repository is integrated with the Profiler database of UC research outputs and the Research Profile.
+The Repository is integrated with UC Elements and the Research Profile.

 What kinds of research do we collect?